 Suspected acute appendicitis is the most common surgical reason for visiting the emergency department in pediatric population.
 The clinical picture is primarily characterized by acute abdominal pain.
-Distinguishing acute appendicitis from other conditions that manifest with acute abdominal pain can sometimes be very difficult in childhood, both due to difficult examination and communication with the patient, and due to the fact that the manifestation of this disease in childhood can be very different.
+Distinguishing acute appendicitis from other conditions that manifest with acute abdominal pain can sometimes very difficult in childhood, both due to difficult examination and communication with the patient, and due to the fact that the manifestation of this disease in childhood can be very different.
 In our study, during the observed period, 76 patients were treated for acute uncomplicated appendicitis.
-Patients included in the study were approximately 11 years old, which is similar to peak incidence during the first two decades of life reported in literature [1, 2, 13].
+Patients included in the study were approximately 11years old, similar with reported in literature pick incidence during the first two decades of life [1, 2, 13].
 Compared to children of preschool age or younger, school-age children are usually able to express their symptoms in an appropriate way, which might be the reason why majority of our patients referred to the emergency department within 24 hours after symptoms onset.
-A delay in presenting to the emergency department has been shown to harm the success of conservative treatment [14].
+Delay in presenting to the emergency department has been shown to harm the success of conservative treatment [14].

 One of the most commonly used laboratory parameters when considering the diagnosis of acute appendicitis is the number of leukocytes.
 Some authors state that the number of neutrophils is a far more sensitive parameter and that neutrophil to lymphocyte ratio can be a useful predictor of complicated appendicitis forms [15, 16].
-A significant percentage of our subjects (83.64-95.24%) had leukocyte values greater than $10 \times 10^{\circ}$ /L, which is consistent with the diagnosis.
-Considering the fact that neutrophils and lymphocytes were not determined in the majority of our patients, in this study we did not analyze neutrophil count and lymphocyte to neutrophil ratio, but it remains as an interesting idea for future researches.
+A significant percentage of our subjects (83.64-95.24%) had leukocyte values greater than 10×10^{9} /L, which is consistent with the diagnosis.
+Considering the fact that neutrophils and lymphocytes were not determined in majority of our patients, in this study we did not analyze neutrophil count and lymphocyte to neutrophil ratio, but it remains as an interesting idea for future researches.
 The number of neutrophils is not routinely determined in most laboratories.
-In this regard, Kalan et al. modified the most commonly used Alvarado score by excluding neutrophilia as one of the score parameters, and thus adapted it to the pediatric population [17].
+In this regard, Kalan et al. Modified the most commonly used Alvarado score by excluding neutrophilia as one of the score parameters, and thus adapted it to the pediatric population [17].